 This course covers residential market analysis, highest and best use, site valuation, cost/sales comparison, income approaches to valuation, and appraisal report-writing for residential properties.
 It is part of the education requirement for the California OREA Trainee and Residential license and can be used as an elective for the California Real Estate Broker's license.
+Transferable to CSU introduces students to problems that may arise in the areas of financing residential, apartment, commercial and special purpose properties.
+The methods of financing properties are emphasized.
 Transferable to CSU

-Real Estate Finance 54 hours lecture
+REAL 87 Real Estate Finance 54 hours lecture Grading: letter grade

 This course is an introduction and analysis of real estate financing and lending policies.
-The course also introduces students to problems that may arise in the areas of financing residential, apartment, commercial and special purpose properties.
-The methods of financing properties are emphasized.
+The course also